passaglia/tokyo-dying-alone/README.md

 The deploy.sh shell script automates deployment as a Github Page.

 ## To do

--- Confirm normalize vs some thing from the pdf

 -- move my choropleth function to a standalone file / fork the git